EntySec/HatSploit-Docs/docs/getting-started/using-hatsploit.md

       ._.-.___.' (`\  /
      //(        ( `'
     '/ )\ ).__. )
-    ' <' `\ ._/'\
+    ' <' `\ ._/'       `   \
-       `   \     \

     --=[ HatSploit Framework 3.0.0 unfulf1ll3d (https://hatsploit.com)
 --==--=[ Developed by EntySec (https://entysec.com)
     --=[ 55 modules | 60 payloads | 2 encoders | 3 plugins

-HatSploit Tip: You can run module in background, just use run -j
+HatSploit Tip: You can run a module in the background by using `run -j`.

 [hsf3]>
 ```

-## Using Commands
+## Executing Commands

-HatSploit has various commands for interacting with its function, you can type `help` or `?` for getting a list of these commands.
-After doing this, you will see a description for each of them.
+HatSploit offers a variety of commands that allow you to interact with its functionality.
+To see a list of all available commands, you can simply type `help` or `?`.
+This will provide you with a list of commands alongside a description of their purpose.

 ```
 Core Commands: